|Volume Forty-NIne—Article 2||Volume 49 | Home|

 A better use of the illustration of the car would be to say that in sanctification Jesus is teaching us to drive the car.
 We must always have Him at our side as our Instructor and His Word as our road map.

 It must be emphasized that true religion does not destroy the human will.
-Those who teach that the will of an unbeliever is the seat of evil are correct, but the will has an important part to play in the Christian's warfare.
-A non-Christian's will is bound and held captive both legally and morally to Satan, but through the wooing and drawing power of the the Holy Spirit the sinner is enabled respond to the Gospel call to forgiveness and justification through faith in the merits of the sin pardoning Savior.
+Those who teach that the will of an unbeliever is the seat of evil are correct because in teaching that a non-Christian's will is bound and held captive both legally and morally to Satan.
+But through the wooing and drawing power of the the Holy Spirit in prevenient grace the sinner is enabled to respond to the Gospel call to forgiveness and justification through faith in the merits of the sin pardoning Savior.
 Then a new principle is placed within the heart of the believing repentant sinner which wars against the old sinful nature and cooperates with Christ's will to bring forth the fruit of the Spirit in the life.

 In conclusion, another point must be noted about those who teach a passive sanctification by faith alone.
 The proponents of this teaching can be seen as the most humble of men.
 Their voices seem to be almost hushed as they speak.
 Often there may even be a slight slump to their shoulders and they seem to be very gentle to the point of almost being effeminate.
 This is because they are trying so hard to submit their will to the point of extinction.
 They spend hours in prayer seeking to "crucify" the flesh.
 Actually they are in the process of spiritual suicide.
-If only they would take a look at Calvary and with the good old reformer Luther, laugh and rejoice that justification by faith alone is the theme that will fill the earth with the glory of God.
+If only they would take a look at Calvary and with the good old reformer Luther, laugh and rejoice that by God's unmerited grace alone He justifies repentant sinners by faith alone in Christ alone.
+This is the theme that will fill the earth with the glory of God.

-46. Teaching that Christ's death on the cross was not an atoning sacrifice for sin but merely a "moral influence" is a serious departure from the word of God.
+45. Teaching that Christ's death on the cross was not an atoning vicarious sacrifice for sin but merely a "moral influence" is a serious departure from the word of God.

 This subtle deception misrepresents the Gospel to make it a system of salvation merely by a moral change of a man's character by falsely teaching :